What happens in the Introductory session?

 Do you keep records of my sessions?

 I keep notes of our sessions.
 These are anonymous (I use codes instead of names) and are kept securely.
 They are for my personal use, and are a brief, factual, record of the key information from each session.
 My aim is that my notes should be respectful of each person.
-Under the Data Protection Act (1998) you have a right to see anything recorded about you.
+Under GDPR you have the right to ask to see any data I hold on you.

 How many sessions will I need?